invisibleXML/ixml/samples/README.md

 assume without checking that the language accepted by the ixml grammar here matches exactly the language defined by the relevant source.

-Grammars in this directory include:
+Samples in this directory include:

-* ISBN.ixml: a grammar for International Standard Book Numbers and International Standard Serial numbers that checks to make sure the check digit is correct.
+* ISBN: a grammar for International Standard Book Numbers and International Standard Serial numbers that checks to make sure the check digit is correct.
 (Currently only ISBN-13; ISBN-10 and ISSN coming soon.)

-* ABNF.ixml: an ixml version of the grammar notation used in IETF Requests for Comment, as defined in RFC.
+* ABNF: an ixml version of the grammar notation used in IETF Requests for Comment, as defined in RFC.
 (Coming real soon now.)